 Celebrating the Fourth of July with my readers to the south is no exception.
 These Patriotic Glazed Shortbread Cookies are adorably cute and a perfect way to show off some of that American pride.
 (Plus, I’ve been dying to use this sprinkle collection for the past six months!)

-In addition, no matter where you live, you can adapt these glazed shortbread cookies accordingly and put your own spin on it.
+No matter where you live, you can adapt these glazed shortbread cookies accordingly and put your own spin on it.
 You can cut them into shapes that coincide with the holiday or celebration you’re looking forward to.
 You can use sprinkles that work for that particular celebration.

 This is a shortbread recipe that works every single time.
 If you’re looking to use a cookie cutter for your shortbread, then this recipe is for you!
 This shortbread dough maintains its shape very well when being baked.
-It does puff up and rise a little bit, but the details and fine lines from your cookie cutters remain true and very distinct.
+It does puff up and rise a little bit.
+But, the details and fine lines from your cookie cutters remain true and very distinct.

 And, of course, if you’re not about to shop online for sprinkles, you can get red, white, and blue sprinkles at any Walmart, any baking supply store, any Target, and there’s always discount sprinkles at Marshall’s, HomeSense, and Winners.
 (PS: This is not a sponsored post for Sweetapolita.
 I just really like their sprinkles!)

 Okay, that’s it.
 Here’s the recipe for my Patriotic Glazed Shortbread Cookies, my southern neighbours.
 Have a wonderful and safe Fourth of July celebration with your family and friends!